 If you have previously earned college credit at an institution other than WKU, but you have not completed a bachelor's degree, then you are considered a transfer student.
 WKU will work with you to determine if your previously earned credits will transfer over toward degree completion at WKU.
 If you hold an associate's degree from an accredited institution and are interested in completing a bachelor's degree, you are also considered a transfer student, as you will be transferring credits in that will apply toward the completion of a bachelor's degree.

-If you have already obtained a bachelor's degree, and you are interested in furthering your education by earning a master's degree, certification, or rank, you are considered a graduate student.
+If you have already obtained a bachelor's degree, and you are interested in furthering your education by earning a master's degree, certification, specialist, graduate certificate, or doctoral degree, you are considered a graduate student.

 Students who are interested in completing their studies in the United States are referred to as international students.
 This typically applies to students that have a country of residence other than the United States.